 - Turn the thermostat up to 82 — or turn it off — between 2 p.m. and 6 p.m. and at all times when no one is home.
 A programmable thermostat can automatically make these adjustments.

 - Use ceiling fans to keep cooled air circulating, and turn them off when you leave the room.

-- Delay running the dishwasher, clothes washer, and dryer until late evening or early morning.
+- Run the dishwasher, clothes washer, and dryer only in the late evening or early morning wen temperatures are cooler.

 - Turn off all unnecessary lights, appliances, and electronic devices.
 Unplug them to eliminate “vampire” waste.

 - Set the thermostat no higher than 68 degrees to save energy.

 - Only run appliances like washing machines, dryers and dishwashers outside of peak hours.
 Winter peak hours are typically between 5 a.m. and 9 a.m.